greendevio/greendev/README.md

 ## Relationship to Software Craftsmenship

 We think GeenDev is a modern version of software craftsmenship.
-In a world of automation, persvasive cloud and self-service delivery a medival approach might be misleading.
+In a world of automation, persvasive cloud and self-service delivery a medival wording might be misleading.

 We think GreenDev can complement Software Craftsmenship.